RushFTK/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ### Ruleset Changes from last tournament
 1. Qualifier stage added, for deteriment captain role, result will be used in Drafting phase.
 2. Player not being picked on Drafting phase will be eliminated.
+3. Player can't be banned if he never played a game in a match.

 The following rules are changed to consistent with rules on `MWC 4k 2022` :